 Key performance indicators, or KPIs, help business owners and managers measure performance or track progress against specific business goals and objectives.
 They focus on the things relevant to making strategic decisions and help ensure the growth and development of the business.

-Sales growth or customer lifetime value are examples of business KPIs.
+Sales growth, increase in the revenue or profit, or customer lifetime value are examples of business KPIs.

 What are metrics?